 Self-magnetic fields are calculated for both coordinate systems from the current in the rays on the present cycle.
-It is generally assumed that the rays are sequentially numbered from the axis outwards.
+A built-in sort routine insures that the rays are sequentially numbered from the axis outwards.
 The self-magnetic field calculation assumes all the current from the previous rays lies on the axis in an infinitely long conductor.
 If the ray being calculated crosses the last preceding ray, then the current from that ray is dropped.
 However, if the ray continues to cross other rays, then the current from those rays is only dropped if the ray goes below the minimum radius of a previous ray.
-If several rays cross the axis, the results are apt to be somewhat incorrect, depending of course, on how significant the self-magnetic field is.
-Note that if the selfmagnetic field is very significant, then almost by definition, one is dealing with a very intense relativistic beam.
-This problem is generally better suited to the paraxial ray approach, as solved in the first cycle, or to a program such as EBQ (by Art Paul of LBL) which handles the cancellation of space charge by self-magnetic field directly, rather than by the off-setting effects of two large terms.
+If several rays cross, the results are apt to be somewhat incorrect, depending of course, on how significant the self-magnetic field is.
+Note that if the self-magnetic field is very significant, then almost by definition, one is dealing with a very intense relativistic beam.
+This problem is generally better suited to the paraxial ray approach, as solved in the first cycle, in which the space charge is offset by the self-magnetic field directly, rather than by the off-setting effects of two large terms.
+For cases where the beam is already relativistic in the gun, a new option allows the user to define a velocity above which the direct cancellation of space charge by the self magnetic field is used instead of the normal separate terms.
+This permits the Child's Law calculation to be used near the cathode and the paraxial calculation to be used when the beam is at higher energy.
+This velocity level is given in units of v/c using the parameter ZDOTEQ.

-In rectangular coordinates, the self-magnetic field assumes symmetry about the y = 0 (R = 0) plane.
+In rectangular coordinates, the self-magnetic field assumes symmetry about the Y = 0, (R = 0) plane.
 If this is not correct, or if for other reasons it is desired to turn off the self-magnetic field, then an external field of strength zero can be specified.
-In any case, in rectangular coordinates, the self-magnetic field functions only if there is no external field.
+In any case, in rectangular coordinates, the self-magnetic field functions only if there is no external field in the PHI direction.

 A single variable controls plotting.
-If this variable, MI, is set to zero to reject all plotting, then on the first and last cycles every tenth point that would have been plotted is printed so that it may be hand plotted.
+If this variable, MI is set to zero to reject all plotting, then on the first and last cycles, every tenth point that would have been plotted is printed so that it may be hand plotted.
 Normally at least the last cycle is plotted.
 The first cycle may also be plotted or one may even plot every cycle.
 All plots may include equipotential plots, either separate or overlaid with the trajectory plots.
-If there is an external magnetic field, then this field is also plotted, overlaid on the trajectory plots.
-Finally, there are a pair of simple plots; current density vs. radius and alpha vs. radius.
-(Alpha = $\tan^{-1} dR/dZ$).